-The Iberostar Bahía de Palma is nestled on Playa de Palma's costal promenade less than 50 yards from the sensational white sand beach.
-This adults-only hotel offers 168 completely renovated rooms and 82 foot long pool, featuring exquisite dining and leisure possibilities to satisfy every guest.
+The Iberostar Bahía de Palma is nestled on Playa de Palma's coastal promenade less than 50 yards from the sensational white sand beach.
+This adults-only hotel offers 168 completely renovated rooms and 82-foot long pool, featuring exquisite dining and leisure possibilities to satisfy every guest.

-Imported directly from Asia, SPA Sensations includes massage rooms, Finnish sauna and relaxation area, as well as two indoor jacuzzis with swan neck fountains, waterfalls, and hydro-massage jets and two outdoor jacuzzis with full, jetted therapeutic seats.
+Imported directly from Asia, SPA Sensations includes massage rooms, a Finnish sauna, and a relaxation area, as well as two indoor jacuzzis with swan neck fountains, waterfalls, and hydro-massage jets and two outdoor jacuzzis with full, jetted therapeutic seats.